David200197/david-portafolio/src/contents/blogs/criteria_pattern.en.md

 > Additionally, **we don’t need to create a new method for every type of search**.
 This makes our repositories cleaner and more scalable, allowing new queries to be implemented simply by creating or combining criteria, without touching the repository class.

-This approach makes your application **modular, testable, and flexible**, and is an excellent example of **design patterns in TypeScript** for your portfolio.
+This approach makes your application **modular, testable, and flexible**